Library Research: Overview

 If you do not find the item on the shelf, ask at the Circulation Desk to see if the book has been checked in and is waiting to be shelved.
 If still not available, complete a “Search” card for the item.
 A staff member will look for the item and notify you of the results.
 Items in circulation can be requested on interlibrary loan from another library.

-- Hartwick College (link is located under "Other Catalogs" under the Catalog tab on the library home page)
+- Hartwick College (on the dropdown Find Books/Library Catalogs on the top bar of the library home page)

 - SUNY Oneonta students may borrow materials with a valid SUNY ID card.

 Scholarly (Peer-Reviewed) Journal Articles